princemcp/Prince360.net.CodeGen/README.md

 # Prince360.net.CodeGen

-This is .net core code genarator.
+This is .Net Core code genarator.

 It genarets >>
 iDal,